ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Immutability.md

 you can largely avoid accidental mutations.

 Modern Python, however, has introduced better ways to enforce immutability or at least catch mutations early.
-The two main tools we'll discuss are the `Final` type hint (for variables and attributes that shouldn't be reassigned) and frozen dataclasses (for creating immutable data objects).
+The two main tools we'll discuss are the `Final` type annotation (for variables and attributes that shouldn't be reassigned) and frozen dataclasses (for creating immutable data objects).
 These provide a more formal way to achieve immutability beyond just convention.